Japan tops Australia in softball as delayed Tokyo Games open

-FUKUSHIMA, Japan (AP) — Host Japan got off to a winning start when the Tokyo Olympics got underway after a one-year delay, beating Australia 8-1 Wednesday in softball behind 39-year-old pitcher Yukiko Ueno, who won the 2008 gold medal game against the United States.
+Playing about 150 miles north of the main Olympic sites in Tokyo, the teams lined up for the national anthems in a stadium with a listed capacity of 30,000 that had about 50 spectators, presumably team and Olympic officials, plus media.

+“It’s kind of a disappointment,” Ueno said.
+“We wanted to demonstrate our play in front of people of Fukushima, who have made a lot of efforts to reconstruct Fukushima.”

-The game was played in a nearly empty stadium.
-Fans were barred from the Olympics because of the coronavirus pandemic, which caused a one-year delay.
+Fans were barred from the Olympics because of the coronavirus pandemic.
 Many in Japan have questioned whether the Olympics should take place at all with low levels of vaccination in the nation.

-Ueno allowed two hits over 4 1/3 innings and struck out seven, throwing 85 pitches for the win.

 Minori Naito and Saki Yamazaki hit two-run homers off loser Kaia Parnaby and Yu Yamamoto, who had three RBIs, added a two-run drive against Tarni Stepto in the fifth that ended the game under a rout rule.

-Ueno started Australia’s Michelle Cox with a ball at 9:02 a.m. before a nearly empty Fukushima Azuma Baseball Stadium, beginning an Olympics whose viability has been repeatedly questioned.
+Ueno started Australia’s Michelle Cox off with a ball at 9:02 a.m. at Fukushima Azuma Baseball Stadium, beginning an Olympics whose viability has been repeatedly questioned.

-Playing about 150 miles from the main Olympics sites in Tokyo, the teams lined up for the national anthems in a stadium with a listed capacity of 30,000 that had about 50 spectators, presumably team and Olympic officials, plus media.

-It was 88 degrees with 60 percent humidity for the morning start, which had the sun in the eyes of left-handed batters.
+It was 88 degrees with 60% humidity for the morning start, which had the sun in the eyes of left-handed batters.
 The artificial turf made it seem even warmer, and Stepto pitched without a cap.

 Ueno forced in a run in the first by hitting Chelsea Forkin with a pitch, her second straight hit batter.